 A typical insurance policy is issued for one year.
 In most cases, each day the coverage is in force, 1/365th of the policy premium is used.
 If the insured fails to pay the finance company, the finance company has the authority to direct the insurance company to cancel the policy.
 This authority is granted in a “Power of Attorney” clause typically stipulated in a premium finance agreement.
 If a policy is canceled, the earning of the insurance policy ceases.
 The unused portion of the insurance premium is sent back to the finance company (because the policy premium was originally paid in advance by the finance company).
 The finance company can then apply that money to the balance of the loan.

 Upon cancellation of the policy, there are several methods used in determining the unearned amount of the insurance premium.
 Moreover, there are several factors that go into determining which method of earning is used.
 Some states govern the earning schedule for all insurance policies written in that state.
 Some insurance companies determine the earning schedule based on who requested the cancellation: the insured or the insurance company.

 The following are the more common methods used in the industry:

-- Pro Rata — In the pro rata earning schedule, the policy is earned equally each day.
-Using an example of a 365 day policy, 1/365th of the policy is earned each day.
+- Pro-Rata— In the pro-rata earning schedule, the policy is earned equally each day.
+Using an example of a 365-day policy, 1/365th of the policy is earned each day.
 If the policy was in force for 265 days, then 100/365 of the policy is unearned.
 This unearned portion is what is returned in the event of cancellation.

 The calculation of unearned commission coincides with the unearned premium calculation.
 An insurance agent is typically paid a commission by the insurance company for writing the policy.
 This commission is earned by the insurance agent using the same method that the insurance policy is earned.
-In the event of cancellation, that commission has not been earned in full, and the unearned portion is refundable to the insured.
+In the event of cancellation, that commission has not been earned in full, and the unearned portion is refundable to the finance company.